polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/customchain.md

 ## Subsequent Participants Join

 Subsequent validators can now join the network.
-This can be done by specifying the `--bootnodes` paramter as Bob did previously.
+This can be done by specifying the `--bootnodes` parameter as Bob did previously.

 ```bash
 ./target/release/node-template \